efa07/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Tasks to Address the Issue:

-Update load balancer configuration to evenly distribute traffic:
-Implement automated load balancer testing and validation:
+Update load balancer configuration to evenly distribute traffic.\n Implement automated load balancer testing and validation:
 Enhance monitoring and alerting for load balancing and performance issues:
 Conduct regular load testing to identify and address potential bottlenecks: